- Are you interested in artificial intelligence and/or language technology?

 Machine Learning (REI505M)

 An overview of some of the main concepts, techniques and algorithms in machine learning.
 Supervised learning and unsupervised learning.
 Data preprocessing and data visualization.
 Model evaluation and model selection.
-Linear regression, nearest neighbors, support vector machines, decision trees and ensemble methods.
+Linear regression, nearest neighbours, support vector machines, decision trees and ensemble methods.
 Deep learning.
 Cluster analysis and the k-means algorithm.
 The students implement simple algorithms in Python and learn how to use specialized software packages.
-At the end of the course the students work on a practical machine learning project.
+At the end of the course, the students work on a practical machine learning project.

 Introduction to deep neural networks (TÖL506M)